 Blepharoplasty surgery can also treat a medical condition called ptosis (drooping eyelid), caused by poor muscle tone or nerve damage.
 Ptosis causes the eyelids to hang very low and block vision.

-- 1: Upper eyelid blepharoplasty: removes excess skin, fat and/or muscle from the upper lid.
+- Upper Blepharoplasty: removes excess skin, fat and/or muscle from the upper lid.

-- 2: Lower eyelid blepharoplasty: removes excess bags and sometimes skin at the lash line to tighten the under eye skin.
+- Lower Blepharoplasty: removes excess bags and sometimes skin at the lash line to tighten the under eye skin.

 The best candidates for blepharoplasty are generally physically healthy and are well informed about the surgery.
 Typically candidates are at least 35.
 Genetic factors may indicate treatment for younger people.

-If you are interested in learning more about Blepharoplasty at Berks Eye Physicians & Surgeons, call 610-372-0712 today!
+If you are interested in learning more about Blepharoplasty at Berks Eye Physicians & Surgeons, schedule an appointment with us today.

 If you are interested in blepharoplasty, we recommend you schedule a consultation at Berks Eye Physicians & Surgeons.
 At your consultation your doctor will discuss your goals and expectations and help you decide what procedure would benefit you based on your specific needs.